sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/typescript/error-handling.md

 })
 ```

-You can also define which HTTP status codes should throw an error for a given request using the `validateStatus` option.
+The second method is to define which HTTP status codes should throw an error for a given request using the `validateStatus` option.
 This gives you an opportunity to recover from a bad request without exiting the program.

-If you don't want the program to exit for 4xx response codes, you can use the following configuration.
+If you don't want the program to exit for 4xx response codes, you can use this configuration:

 ```typescript showLineNumbers
 // Resolve only if the status code is less than 500